-Economic growth in Iceland was quite robust during the period 2015-2018 (on average 5.0 per cent.) but slowed down significantly in 2019 to 1.9 per cent.
-Gross domestic product ("GDP") then fell by 6.9 per cent. in 2020 due to the COVID-19 pandemic which drastically reduced the number of foreign tourist arrivals, but the Icelandic economy was disproportionally negatively impacted by the COVID-19 pandemic due to the high importance of international tourism to the economy and due to the relatively small size of the Icelandic economy (see further in "The Icelandic Economy").
-Despite the COVID-19 pandemic impacting the tourist industry in Iceland in 2021, GDP in 2021 increased by 5.3 per cent. from the previous year, followed by a 9.0 per cent increase in 2022 and 5.0 per cent increase in 2023.
-Preliminary numbers from Statistics Iceland show a 1.9 per cent decrease in GDP in first six months of 2024 compared with same period in the previous year.
-1
+The Issuer's performance is influenced by the overall strength of Iceland's economy since most of its business is conducted in Iceland.
+Economic growth in Iceland was quite robust during the period 2015-2018 (on average

+5.0 per cent.) but slowed down significantly in 2019 to 1.9 per cent.
+Gross domestic product ("GDP") then fell by 7.2 per cent. in 2020 due to the COVID-19 pandemic which drastically reduced the number of foreign tourist arrivals.
+Despite the COVID-19 pandemic still impacting the tourist industry in Iceland in 2021, GDP in 2021 increased by 4.5 per cent. from the previous year.
+Preliminary estimates from Statistics Iceland suggest that GDP increased by 7.2 per cent. in 2022, driven by 8.5 per cent. increase in private consumption, a 2.2 per cent. increase in government consumption, a 7.6 per cent. increase in fixed capital formation and a 22.3 per cent. increase in exports of goods and services.
+Imports of goods and services increased by 19.9 per cent1.